palantir/conjure-go/conjure/cycles/README.md

 1. Calculate the maximum word prefix for all merging conjure packages in the package set.
 That is, the maximum prefix common to all packages that ends with a period.
 2. For each merging conjure package name, remove the prefix and any other period.
 3. Merge the merging conjure package names into a single string in lexicographical order.
+Separate by underscore `_`.
 4. Prepend the common prefix.

 For example,